-Depending upon the customizations that you have made to your checkout, you might need to make changes to your
+- Preview the new checkout and test your customer-facing checkout experience.
+Depending on the customizations that you've made to your checkout, you might need to make changes to your

-After you are satisfied with your changes, upgrade your store to use the new Shopify checkout.
+- When you're satisfied with your changes, upgrade your store to use the new Shopify checkout.

 Preview your checkout and test for errors

-Before you upgrade your store to use the new version of the checkout, make sure that you preview the changes.
-That is, pretend that you are a customer and create test checkouts.
+Pretend that you're a customer and create test checkouts.
 If you find any errors during these tests, then some of your checkout customizations are conflicting with other improvements in the new version.
-If this is the case, then you need to make changes to your
+If that's the case, then you need to make changes to your

-From More themes, find your duplicated theme, and then click Actions > Edit code.
+- From More themes, find your duplicated theme, and then click Actions > Edit code.
 Make your edits and test them using this duplicate and unpublished version of your theme.

-Preview the checkout.liquid file from your duplicated theme using the new Shopify checkout:
+checkout.liquidfile from your duplicated theme using the new Shopify checkout: